s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 program quality here, and therefore no ideal to aim at.

 To argue that there is merit in functional programming besides having fewer error-prone features
-@Hughes:1990:WFP:119830.119832 goes also goes into detail about one of the actual aspects why functional programming matters - composability.
+@Hughes:1990:WFP:119830.119832 also goes into detail about one of the actual aspects why functional programming matters - composability.
 He does this by showing how higher order functions help in expressing programs in a modular way.
+The focus on composability can be seen in all the definitions of Haskell functions in the following sections of this thesis.

 ### A Short introduction to Haskell

+\label{sec:shortIntroHaskell}

 In the following section, we will give a short introduction to functional programming with Haskell.
 While this will give a good idea of how programming in Haskell works,